act-rules/act-rules.github.io/pages/design/process.md

    - Implementations are important at this stage, since we often find things that needs to be changed in rules as soon as we start implementing them, e.g. issues with test cases, ambiguities in applicability or expectations, missing definitions etc.
 - Be aware that this is last chance to object to the rule, on everything from spelling and grammar to accessibility requirements mapping and use of definitions.
 - Keep up to date on Final Calls using this list: https://github.com/act-rules/act-rules.github.io/labels/Final%20call

-### Background
-We encourage initial implementations BEFORE publishing the rule, so that all the feedback from the implementation can get included in the original pull request, instead of being raised as new issues for already published rules - making even published rules quite unstable.

 ### Done
 Published rules